DataSights Logo

 Data Protection Standards

-Xero is certified against ISO/IEC 27001:2022 and produces independent SOC 2 reports for its cloud accounting system.
+Xero is certified against ISO/IEC 27001:2022 and produces independent SOC 2 reports.
 Third-party apps operate under their own security standards.
 Before connecting any app, review its privacy policy and data processing terms.
-Xero reviews each listed app but also states you need to assess each app’s performance, quality, security, and suitability for your own environment.

 Data Residency and Revocation

 Some apps host customer data in multiple global regions, so finance teams with data residency obligations should check where their app vendor stores and processes Xero data before connecting.
 When an app is no longer needed, revoke access from your Xero account settings.
-Revocation invalidates the existing access token immediately and prevents further sync.
 With dataSights, your data is stored in a dedicated Microsoft Azure SQL database per customer in a global region of your choice.

 Multi-Factor Authentication Requirements